rust-lang/rfcs/text/3637-guard-patterns.md

 In general, guards can, without changing meaning, "move outwards" until they reach an or-pattern where the condition can be different in other branches, and "move inwards" until they reach a level where the identifiers they reference are not bound.

+## As Macro Arguments

+Currently, `if` is in the follow set of `pat` and `pat_param` fragments, so top-level guards cannot be used as arguments for the current edition.
+This is identical to the situation with top-level or-patterns as macro arguments, and guard patterns will take the same approach:

+1. Update `pat` fragments to accept `PatternNoTopGuard` rather than `Pattern`.
+2. Introduce a new fragment specifier, `pat_no_top_guard`, which works in all editions and accepts `PatternNoTopGuard`.
+3. In the next edition, update `pat` fragments to accept `Pattern` once again.

 # Drawbacks
 [drawbacks]: #drawbacks